 Person detained in mail-bomb investigation

-WASHINGTON — Federal authorities have detained a person in connection with the mail-bomb scare that widened to 12 suspicious packages, a Justice Department official said Friday.
+WASHINGTON — Federal authorities took a man into custody Friday in Florida in connection with the mail-bomb scare that earlier widened to 12 suspicious packages, the FBI and Justice Department said.

-Department spokeswoman Sarah Isgur Flores said authorities planned to announce more information at a press conference.
+The man was identified by law enforcement officials as Cesar Sayoc, 56, of Aventura, Florida.
+He was arrested at an auto parts store in the nearby city of Plantation.

+Court records show Sayoc has a history of arrests.
+Public records show he lived in Hillside for a time until 1995.

 Earlier Friday, authorities said suspicious packages addressed to New Jersey Sen. Cory Booker and former National Intelligence Director James Clapper — both similar to those containing pipe bombs sent to other prominent critics of President Donald Trump— had been intercepted.